 It turns out, not only is North Pole really cold, it's also very dry.
-In fact it's classified as an "arctic dessert."
+In fact, it's classified as an "arctic desert."
 So taking a deep breath exposes your lungs to both very dry air as well as extreme cold.

 Wear a scarf, mask or buff to cover your mouth and warm the air you're breathing in.
 In climates where the temperature goes below zero degrees Fahrenheit, consider investing in a heat exchanger mask.